sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_7.rst

    publication, they never even try to report them.
 As a friend of mine says “for every experiment that you get published, you also have 10 failures”.
 And she is right.
-The catch is, while some (maybe most) of those studies are failures for boring reasons (e.g. you stuffed something up) others might be genuine “null” results that you ought to acknowledge when you write up the “good” experiment.
+The catch is, while some (maybe most) of those studies are failures for boring reasons (e.g., you stuffed something up) others might be genuine “null” results that you ought to acknowledge when you write up the “good” experiment.
 And telling which is which is often hard to do.
 A good place to start is a paper